sofastack/sofastack.tech/content/en/projects/sofa-mosn/reference-performance-report010/index.md

 ---
-title: "SOFAMosn 0.1.0 performance report"
+title: "MOSN 0.1.0 performance report"
 aliases: "/sofa-mosn/docs/docs-reference-PerformanceReport010"
 ---

 ## Instructions on performance report

-The following performance report presents the performance comparison data of SOFAMosn 0.1.0 with envoy in terms of pure TCP forwarding for Bolt and HTTP1.x protocols, mainly including QPS, RTT, failure rate, success rate and other indicators.
+The following performance report presents the performance comparison data of MOSN 0.1.0 with envoy in terms of pure TCP forwarding for Bolt and HTTP1.x protocols, mainly including QPS, RTT, failure rate, success rate and other indicators.

-It is significant to note the following optimizations in v0.1.0 which are intended to improve the forwarding performance of SOFAMosn.
+It is significant to note the following optimizations in v0.1.0 which are intended to improve the forwarding performance of MOSN.

-- For thread model, SOFAMosn uses the worker goroutine pool to handle stream events, and uses two independent goroutines to handle read and write IO separately.
+- For thread model, MOSN uses the worker goroutine pool to handle stream events, and uses two independent goroutines to handle read and write IO separately.
-- For single-core forwarding, in the case of specifying `P=1`, SOFAMosn binds CPU with cores to improve the call execution efficiency of the system and the locality affinity of cache.
+- For single-core forwarding, in the case of specifying `P=1`, MOSN binds CPU with cores to improve the call execution efficiency of the system and the locality affinity of cache.
-- For memory, in the case of binding single core, SOFAMosn uses SLAB-style recycling mechanism to improve reuse and reduce memory copy.
+- For memory, in the case of binding single core, MOSN uses SLAB-style recycling mechanism to improve reuse and reduce memory copy.
-- For IO, SOFAMosn mainly implements optimization by controlling the read/write buffer size, read/write timing, read/write frequency and other parameters.
+- For IO, MOSN mainly implements optimization by controlling the read/write buffer size, read/write timing, read/write frequency and other parameters.

 The performance test data is as follows:

 ## TCP proxy performance data

-For the same deployment mode, this report compares SOFAMosn 0.1.0 and envoy for the upper-layer protocol Bolt (SOFARPC related protocol) and HTTP1.1 respectively.
+For the same deployment mode, this report compares MOSN 0.1.0 and envoy for the upper-layer protocol Bolt (SOFARPC related protocol) and HTTP1.1 respectively.

 ### Deployment mode

 The pressure test is deployed in a pure proxy mode.
-The client process accesses the server process through the SOFAMosn process and serves as a forwarding proxy.
-The client process, SOFAMosn process, and server process run on the machines which belong to different network segments.
+The client process accesses the server process through the MOSN process and serves as a forwarding proxy.
+The client process, MOSN process, and server process run on the machines which belong to different network segments.
 The network delay of the direct access from the client to server is about 2.5ms.

 ### Client